-Methodology and Practicum: MFSPSY4 NQF level: 7 NQF credits: 36 Sepedi 4 approaches.
+Methodology and MFSPSY4 NQF level: 7 NQF credits: 36

+Practicum:

+Sepedi 4

 The content involves continuing further application of second- and third-year methodology content though more application is emphasised in this phase.
 Students learn to compare and contrast various learning and teaching approaches.